Maximus the Confessor: Involvement in Monothelite controversy

-A silver hexagramma showing Constans II with his son.
-Constans II supported Monothelitism, and had Maximus exiled for his refusal to agree to Monothelite teachings.
+A silver hexagram showing Constans II with his son Constantine IV.
+Constans II supported Monothelitism and had Maximus exiled for his refusal to accept Monothelite doctrine.

 While Maximus was in Carthage, a controversy broke out regarding how to understand the interaction between the human and divine natures within the person of Jesus.

 This Christological debate was the latest development in disagreements that began following the First Council of Nicaea in 325, and were intensified following the Council of Chalcedon in 451.
 The Monothelite position was developed as a compromise between the dyophysitists and the miaphysists, who believed dyophysitism is conceptually indistinguishable from Nestorianism.
 The Monothelites adhered to the Chalcedonian definition of the hypostatic union: that two natures, one divine and one human, were united in the person of Christ.
 However, they went on to say that Christ had only a divine will and no human will (Monothelite is derived from the Greek for "one will").